Table of Contents

 What is Deployment Manager in GCP

-In this article we will discuss the basics of using GCP Deployment Manager, its components, and their importance.
+In this article, we will discuss the basics of using GCP Deployment Manager, its components, and their importance.

 Configuration

 A configuration file defines all the resources needed for a single deployment.
 It is written in a YAML format and includes all of the resources you intend to build as well as their associated resource characteristics.
-It must contain a resources: proceeded by a the list of resources you wish to create.
+It must contain a resources: proceeded by a list of resources you wish to create.

 Having the following components is essential for each resource: